mba-121/Cybersecurity-project/README.md

 - Various other classical and modern cryptographic techniques

 ## Usage
-To use or test the cryptographic algorithms, follow the instructions provided in the respective code files.
+The cryptographic algorithms are used and code file is attached.

 ## Resources
 - Refer to cryptographic standards and research papers for deeper understanding